pantherb/setBfree/README.md

 lengthy list of available options and properties than can be modified.

 `setBfree` is the synthesizer engine.
-It responds to MIDI messages (JACK-MIDI or ALSA-sequencer) and outputs audio to JACK and runs from the command-line.
+It responds to MIDI messages (JACK-MIDI or ALSA-sequencer) and outputs audio to JACK.
+The engine does not have any graphical user interface (GUI).
+It is usually started from the commandline.

 The GUI `vb3kb` is a standalone application that simply sends MIDI messages to setBfree. `setBfree-start` is a shell-script that launches both and connects the GUI to the synth.